An experiment in the IsoLab in Physics

 How does it work?

 Our students explain how the Natural Sciences degree scheme works.
-Natural Sciences allows you to pick and choose modules from up to three areas of science, known as Pathways.
+Natural Sciences allows you to pick and choose modules from up to three areas of science, known as Pathways, in your first year, transitioning to two thereafter.

 Pathways